Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

 Given this partially random adversarial setting, we can lower bound the probability of pruning an edge in $L_\theta$.
 Like in the previous examples, the adversary still has enough power to setup the instance such that none of these edges are pruned based on the bound $B$.
 In contrast, each of these edges is pruned with positive probability due to the prediction $P$.
 For the edges in $L_\theta$ we know that the necessary condition for pruning, $d(u) > \Dist+1-\mdelta$, holds.
-The next lemma shows that we can lower bound the probability of pruning a relevant edge in $L_\theta$.